agilira/chiron/README.md

-# Chiron Documentation Tempate
+# Chiron Documentation Template

 Standardized modern documentation template designed for creating simple, professional, accessible, and responsive documentation sites.

 ## Overview

-Chiron is Built with performance and usability in mind, it provides a comprehensive foundation for documenting libraries, applications, and projects with a focus on developer experience and end-user accessibility.
+Chiron is built with performance and usability in mind, it provides a comprehensive foundation for documenting libraries, applications, and projects with a focus on developer experience and end-user accessibility.

 ## Quick Start

 ### Single Config File (`config.js`)

-Comprehensive configurations options:
+Comprehensive configuration options:

 ```js
  data: {